WSA Module 01: Windows Server Fundamentals

 # Run Get-Service on DC01 and DC02 simultaneously PS C:\> Invoke-Command -ComputerName DC01,DC02 -ScriptBlock { Get-Service }

-# Output (PSComputerName tags each result): Status Name DisplayName PSComputerName Running W32Time Windows Time DC01 Running DNS DNS Server DC01 Running W32Time Windows Time DC02
+# Output (PSComputerName tags each result so you know which machine returned it): Status Name DisplayName PSComputerName Running W32Time Windows Time DC01 Running DNS DNS Server DC01 Running W32Time Windows Time DC02

 Windows Admin Center